Fresh Trouble For Sanjay Dutt! Bombay High Court Questions His Early Release From Yerwada Jail!

 Yerwada Jail

-Sanjay Dutt was released from Yerwada jail in February 2016, eight months prior to compete his sentence.
+Sanjay Dutt was released from Yerwada jail in February 2016, eight months prior to completing his sente